Cleveland-Cliffs Inc. (CLF)

 - Manufactures stainless steel products.

-- Automotive industry for steel components.
+- Automotive industry manufacturers.

-- Infrastructure and manufacturing sectors for construction materials.
+- Infrastructure and manufacturing companies.

 - Distributors and converters of steel products.